nt-williams/lmtp/README.md

 A variety of other R packages perform similar tasks as **lmtp**.
-However, **lmtp** is the only R package currently capable of estimating causal effects for binary, categorical, and continuous exposures in both the point treatment and longitudinal setting using traditional causal effects or modified treatment policies.
+However, **lmtp** is the only R package currently capable of estimating causal effects for binary, categorical, continuous, and mixture exposures in both the point treatment and longitudinal setting.

 - [`txshift`](https://github.com/nhejazi/txshift)
 - [`tmle3`](https://github.com/tlverse/tmle3)